Teaching and Learning

 Year Six Leadership Program

 We believe that all students have leadership potential and therefore we consider all members of Year 6 to be Student Leaders.
 They are given many opportunities to learn about the display leadership qualities and earn the right to wear the School Leader shirt.
-Students are trained to become Media Moguls, Activity Activists and Community Campaigners.

 Students have access to iPads and networked laptops at all times during the school day.
 We have an Internet usage agreement, which outlines policy for usage and is required to be signed by parents and Year 3-6 students annually.
 We endeavour to integrate technology purposefully across all curriculum areas to enrich the children’s learning.